Closing options trades: "When should I exit a trade?" "How should I manage a winning options trade?”

 Option Alpha recommends the same thing.

-TastyTrade is the only other YouTube channel that I recommend (besides YouTube.com/BestStockStrategy) and I believe that Tom Sosnoff and Tony Battista are profitable traders in the options market.
+TastyTrade is the only other YouTube channel that I recommend (besides YouTube.com/BestStockStrategy) and I believe that Tom Sosnoff and Tony Battista are good teachers of basic options strategies and principles.

-Selling option premium is the only way to make money consistently in the stock market.
+Selling option premium is the best way to make money consistently in the stock market.

-However, I believe there are a lot of inaccurat information regarding closing and managing trades.
+However, I believe there are a lot of inaccurate information regarding closing and managing trades.

 Will you make money by closing positions at 50%?
 Yes